bianchins/simpleandroidgpstracker/README.md

-simpleandroidgpstracker
+Simple Android Gps Tracker
 =======================

-It's a simple Android Gps Tracker written with PhoneGap framework
+It's a simple Android Gps Tracker written with PhoneGap framework.
+If you want to study the code (jquery mobile + phonegap), just look at the assets/www folder.